 The creation of the U.N., the division of the world into two opposing but equally balanced political blocs, and the founding of Israel were nearly simultaneous events, showing God's power to make history conform exactly to prophecy, for the outgrowth of these events was a kingdom with all the properties of the fifth kingdom in Nebuchadnezzar's dream.

-With the downfall of Russian Communism in 1991, the Cold War came to an end.
-Thenceforward, the world was no longer divided into two opposing camps appropriately symbolized by two feet.
-In just a few years, the political scene changed drastically.
-History moved down to the very bottom of the dream image and entered the time of the toes.
+The political order underlying the Cold War is now extinct.
+The overthrow of Communism in Russia and Eastern Europe was accomplished with breathtaking speed.
+It was a mere two years from the first upheavals in 1989 until democratic forces took power in 1991.
+The monolithic Communist system that once held sway from Hungary to Hanoi, from Berlin to the Bering Sea, is gone forever.
+At the downfall of the Soviet Union, the world was no longer divided into two opposing camps appropriately symbolized by two feet.
+In just a few years, the political scene changed drastically, as history moved down to the very bottom of the dream image and entered the time of the toes.